Model-independent ZH production cross section at FCC-ee: Event Selection

 where $\mjj$ is the jet-pair mass and $\mrec$ the recoil mass from the jet-pair system.
 The jet-pair with the lowest $\chi^2$ is selected as the \Z candidate, allowing different clustering schemes to be exploited depending on the event topology.

 The result of the jet clustering choice is illustrated in Fig.~\ref{fig:clustering} (top row) for the different Higgs decay modes and the backgrounds.
 The final category is determined by the $\chi^2$ selection.
-For the \ZqqH signal, the expected topology is observed: the $\rm N=2$ category is strongly suppressed, except the $\rm H \to \gamma\gamma/\mu\mu/inv.$ decay modes, while most events populate the exclusive $\rm N=4$ and $\rm N=6$ categories, consistent with the dominant $\rm H \to bb/cc/ss$ (four jets) and $\rm H \to WW^{*}/ZZ^{*}$ (four or six jets) decays of the Higgs boson.
-The inclusive clustering algorithm (Fig.~\ref{fig:clustering}, bottom row) leads to similar qualitative conclusions, with distributions peaking in the range of 2–6 jets depending on the Higgs decay mode.
-Backgrounds, on the other hand, show broader patterns: \Zg events are often reconstructed with no jets (or no valid jet pairs due to invisible or leptonic decays), while diboson processes predominantly fall into the 2 or 4 jet category.
+For the \ZqqH signal, the expected topology is observed: the $\rm N=2$ category is strongly suppressed, except for the $\rm H \to \gamma\gamma/\mu\mu/inv.$ decay modes, while most events populate the exclusive $\rm N=4$ and $\rm N=6$ categories, consistent with the dominant $\rm H \to bb/cc/ss$ (four jets) and $\rm H \to WW^{*}/ZZ^{*}$ (four or six jets) decays of the Higgs boson.
+The bottom row shows the inclusive jet multiplicity obtained with the inclusive clustering algorithm, which is one of the clustering options considered in the event-by-event procedure.
+These distributions provide complementary information on the reconstructed jet content for different Higgs decay modes and backgrounds, and help interpret the role of the inclusive clustering option.
+The inclusive clustering algorithm (Fig.~\ref{fig:clustering}, bottom row) leads to similar qualitative conclusions, with distributions peaking in the range of 2--6 jets depending on the Higgs decay mode.
+Backgrounds, on the other hand, show broader patterns: \Zg events are often reconstructed with no jets, or no valid jet pairs due to invisible or leptonic decays, while diboson processes predominantly fall into the 2 or 4 jet category.